musdasch/ImproveC-/README.md

 ## Programs
 You will find the programs in the src folder.

+### CToF
+A program with cout and cin.
+The program convert celsius to fahrenheit.

+### Exactly
+This program is a example for accuracy with float numbers.
+The results s1 and s2 should be the same but computer arithmetic has some inaccuracies. for improvement of the accuracy you have to order the sums and add the smallest number first.

+### Fibonacci
+The Fibonacci program displays the fibonacci sequence.It starts with a chosen number and ends after a defined length.
+First you define the number to start with after you define the number of passes.

-### hello world
+### HelloWorld
-As usual a hello world program.
+As usual a hello world program for basic understanding.

+### Limits
+This program outputs all limits from trivial data types. ( at this time the most )

+### MathExpert
+This program is a example for math functions in the cmath library.

-### celsius to fahrenheit
+### Overflow
-First program with cout and cin.
+This program multiply tow numbers together so that they exceeded the limit and displays the result.

 ### Summe
 It is a program to calculate tow numbers together.

-### Overflow
-This program multiply tow numbers together so that they exceeded the limit and displays the result.

-### Limits
-This program outputs all limits from trivial data types.

 ## Log
  - Add "hello_world" and "CToF" to the repository 05.11.2016